elhassane1230/mcp-rag/README.md

                                                     MCP server ─▶ any MCP client
 ```

-The whole thing **runs offline out of the box** — local LSA embeddings + an
+The whole thing **runs offline out of the box**, local LSA embeddings + an
-extractive, citation-grounded answerer — with **zero API keys or model
+extractive, citation-grounded answerer, with **zero API keys or model
 downloads**.
 Production backends (Voyage / OpenAI / sentence-transformers for
 embeddings, Anthropic / OpenAI for generation) are a one-line config switch.

-**Demo corpus:** a self-contained fictional SaaS knowledge base ("Nimbus" — a
+**Demo corpus:** a self-contained fictional SaaS knowledge base ("Nimbus", a
 cloud data platform): authentication, billing, rate limits, data retention,
 security, incident runbook, webhooks, SDK.
 Nothing copyrighted; every answer is
 traceable to a source.